kupietools/AnimCubeJS-mk/README.md

 # AnimCubeJS-mk
 AnimCubeJS is a user-friendly, feature-rich Rubik's Cube simulator you can use in your own web pages.

-AnimCubeJS-mk is a custom build of it incorporating features and customizations into AnimCube3.js for great justice:
+AnimCubeJS-mk is a custom build of just the AnimCube3.js file incorporating features and customizations for great justice:
 1.)
 Better color options, I think (note: better colors not included in config tool examples, you'll just have to play with it.)
 2.)
 Florian mod directly integrated
 3.)
 Markers mod directly integrated